 Peter: Exactly.
 But of course, at the beginning it used to be 24 hours of talking at 1000 shillings.
-But it was purely an enticement, bring on the customers.
+But it was purely an enticement, to bring on the customers.
 The customers kept on coming in, the numbers grew, the access network started choking.
-You know, Ugandans like the conversations so much.
-Someone who talk on the phone but because I've put my 1000 shilling on my subscription, on Pakalast, 24 hours.
+You know, Ugandans like conversations so much.
+Someone is talking on the phone, and if I've paid 1000 shilling on my subscription, on Pakalast, I can talk with them on the phone for 24 hours.